thebigbad/paternalistic-twitter-proxy/README.md

 Motivation
 ===

-I really like using (Seesmic for Android)[http://seesmic.com/products/android], but I worry the teeny form factor will make it easy for me to accidentally tweet things I don't intend (like my location).
+I really like using ("Seesmic for Android")[http://seesmic.com/products/android], but I worry the teeny form factor will make it easy for me to accidentally tweet things I don't intend (like my location).